5G-MAG/rt-5gc-service-consumers/README.md

 ## Introduction

 The 5G Core presents several Network Functions, each of which has its own set of service interfaces.
 This is a collection of reusable service consumer libraries designed to talk to the 5G Core Network Functions using some of these service interfaces.
+These interfaces are based upon Open5GS v2.7.2.

 In addition, command line tools are provided to demonstrate the use of these service consumer libraries.